Tidbyt Apps

 KQAC

-This shows what's currently playing on All Classical Portland on the Tidbyt.
+This shows what's currently playing on All Classical Radio on the Tidbyt.

-It's basically the same as the WQXR app, except it uses data from All Classical Portland's website.
+It's basically the same as the WQXR app, except it uses data from All Classical Radio's website.

-All Classical Portland was my local classical music radio station when I was growing up, and I still turn it on with the web stream from time to time.
+All Classical Radio (previously All Classical Portland) was my local classical music radio station when I was growing up, and I still turn it on with the web stream from time to time.
 I thought it would be a fun nod to my hometown, and a useful exercise to see how reusable my WQXR app's structure could be.

 KQAC has some minor internal differences from WQXR.
 If you're curious, they are here: